charlesreid1/magic-flying-camel/README.md

 # magic flying camel

+This repository contains a starter "seed" for creating a Jekyll-based Github Pages page.

+If your repository is located at `github.com/<user>/<repo-name>`, the Github Pages page will be available at `<user>.github.io/<repo-name>`.

+Jekyll is a ruby-based package for creating a static site - a site composed of HTML/JS/CSS files, which is basically anything that doesn't require the server to do a lot of computation.
+Github hosts these files so they're served quickly and reliably.

-Walkthrough of how to get a simple Jekyll Github Pages page all set up.
+This is a walkthrough of how to get a simple Jekyll Github Pages page all set up.

 ## How it works